schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

   end;
 {% endhighlight %}

-Delphi has a IFuture<T> that is run via a TTask, that interface is more complex than we need to implement.
+*Note:* Delphi has a IFuture<T> that is run via a TTask, that interface is more complex than we need to implement.
 {: .notice}

 ## Direct conversion of Sample